03 January 2023

 - Remote Patient Monitoring Platforms.
 A remote monitoring solution includes sharing and storing patient data collected by connected devices.
 Most of these telemedicine app development solutions rely on cloud-based workflow and allow physicians and hospitals to monitor patients and their indicators outside the conventional clinical setting 24/7.

 - Asynchronous Telehealth Platforms.
 Also known as store-and-forward technology, asynchronous telehealth means capturing data locally, storing it temporarily, and transmitting it at the convenience of a medical specialist.
 This software includes features like patient profiles, messaging, EMR storage, and payment processing.
 It’s critical that patient data transfer channels are secure and comply with the regulations of the health care providers’ country.

 - Synchronous Telehealth Platforms.
 Synchronous telehealth means two-way communication that requires the two participants’ presence at the same time to ensure real-life communication.
 Such interaction often occurs with a patient or represents online networking with another specialist via live video conferencing.

-How COVID Changes Telehealth Industry and New Challenges
+How Does COVID Change the Telehealth Industry and New Challenges?

 The world is experiencing unprecedented challenges from COVID-19.
 The healthcare sector was affected significantly and had to revamp its multiple processes to cope with an increased patient flow.